ledgitbe/casco/HACKATHON_README.md

 - We expressly refrained from making changes to the core of the framework inside the `lib` directory.
 - All our efforts during this hackathon were on the `generator` directory

-With the remaining time we had, we experimented with a **chat application 'Bitcoin Instant Messenger (BiM)**
+With the remaining time we had, we experimented with a **chat application 'Bitcoin Instant Messenger' (BiM)**

 ## Here's what we did